Online Sports Betting

 NFL

 In the U.S., the NFL is king – and the king has started to come around on sports betting.
 While not quite all-in – at the very least, years of outright opposition from the NFL are a thing of the past.
-The Oakland Raiders are now the Las Vegas Raiders, and will play all of their home games in the gambling capital of the country.
-On the franchise’s first official day in Las Vegas it announced a lucrative partnership with MGM Resorts International.
+The Las Vegas Raiders play their home games in a city synonymous with gambling, and have partnered with MGM Resorts International, reflecting the NFL’s broader acceptance of sports betting partnerships.

 Use our NFL odds comparison tool to compare lines between legal U.S. sportsbooks.